 For me, he became the first photographer whose name I knew and whose work I slowly and slowly started to recognize.
 His photography intrigued me and motivated me to go out and create photographs with the same level of impact.
 I had found my aim in life.

-- Viewer is a different person than the photographer, so the photograph should be easy enough to convey the message.
+- A viewer is a different person than the photographer, so the photograph should be easy enough to convey the message.
 The concept of the image should be clear.
 Nothing more than required should be there in the frame and nothing essential to the composition should be left out.

 (The Tetons and the Snake River, 1942 – Ansel Adams – Image from Wikipedia Commons)

-I found a list of his interesting photographs on internet.
+Here is a list of some of his interesting photographs.
 Do check these out.
 View them on your computer’s full screen, sit back and admire them –

 - Monolith, The Face of Half Dome, Yosemite National Park, 1927.